 Arthur W. Coolidge Middle School is a New England League of Middle School Spotlight School and a National Blue Ribbon…More School of Excellence Lighthouse School.
 It was built in 1961 and named for Arthur W. Coolidge, who served as Massachusetts lieutenant governor, state representative and state senator.
 He was also a Reading School Committee member.
 There are 137 classes in core academic areas.

-Paul Moran is the school's headmaster.
+Craig Martin is the school's principal.

 E. Ethel Little Elementary School 7 Barberry Rd, North Reading, MA01864 The E. Ethel Little School, located in the southwestern corner of North Reading, was built in 1958.
 A major renovation…More in 1970 added a library, gym, several additional classrooms and school facilities.
 Beginning in 1990, the school was closed for five years due to low enrollment.
 The school reopened in 1995, and it underwent another renovation project from 1997 to 1999.
 Athletic fields behind the school serve both the school and the town's recreation programs.
 The school is named after E. Ethel Little, a lifelong North Reading resident who served on the school committee for 21 years.